 There is something really curious about Mothers of Invention records.
 They rely on a kind of double irony.
 That is to say that there are songs like “Go Cry on Somebody Else’s Shoulder” and “Any Way the Wind Blows” that look back to 1950s doo-wop and pop/rock with a dose of sarcasm, or “Wowie Zowie” with a melody near the end cribbed from The 4 Seasons‘ 1962 sunshine pop hit “Sherry,” but the sarcasm is itself ironic and sarcastic.
 It’s like this: given the wave of counterculture that was underway in the late 1960s (a year after the release of Freak Out! was the “summer of love”), the only way for the Mothers to hold fast to the pre-countercultural norms was to do those things ironically.
-So when you hear a song like “Go Cry on Somebody Else’s Shoulder” the listener hears sarcastic, mocking vocals, she is really supposed to like the song and not sarcastically dismiss it.
+So when someone hears a song like “Go Cry on Somebody Else’s Shoulder” the listener hears sarcastic, mocking vocals, she is really supposed to like the song and not sarcastically dismiss it.
 In the liner notes there is a comment about “Any Way the Wind Blows” that says, “It is included in this collection because, in a nutshell, kids, it is…how shall I say it?…it is intellectually and emotionally accessible for you.
 Hah!
 Maybe it is even right down your alley!”
 But why put a song like this on the album at all — or write it in the first place — if it is only for squares?
 And why go on to do Cruising With Reuben & The Jets, an entire album of doo-wop?
-Again, this is where the real intent is to like the song for its retro qualities.
+Again, this is why the real intent is to like the song for its retro qualities.
 Really, what is wrong with that though?
 Probably the best career move bandleader Frank Zappa ever made was to sign the Philadelphia doo-wop group The Persuasions to his record label!
 In some ways, the doo-wop tracks are some of the very best cuts on the entire double album.

 All this positions The Mothers not as a faithful part of the counter-culture, but as part of the counter-counterculture.
 The band’s labelmates (sometimes appearing together on tour) The Velvet Underground represented a real musical revolution.
 But Zappa would mock them on stage.
 Zappa, and by extension The Mothers, were basically crypto-conservatives (of the liberal-libertarian-conservative strain).
 If that seems like an odd characterization, it is in the sense of adapting to and blunting revolutionary impulses to avoid a real revolution — think Igor Stravinsky instead of Arnold Schönberg or The New Deal instead of the Bolsheviks.